andre-jeon/neo-noise/README.md

 # neosound.live
-Sounds created and curated by Néo-Manhattan®.
+Immersive experiences with sounds created and curated by Néo-Manhattan®.